-The existing programs and authorizations for arranging long-term funding and securing the funding position are kept at a sufficient level in relation to Hypo's business goals and the uncertainty caused
+The existing programs and authorizations for arranging long-term funding and securing the funding position are kept at a sufficient level in relation to Hypo's business goals and the uncertainty caused by its operating environment.
+Hypo also has permission to act as a counterparty to central bank funding.
+Implemented debt issuances and liquidity investments are regularly reported to the management.

-The Net Stable Funding Ratio (NSFR) has been taken into account in the principles of liquidity risk management.
+The Net Stable Funding Ratio (NSFR) has been taken into account at Group level in the principles of liquidity risk management.